Sneakers82/bb-ultra-to-canvas-import-fixer/README.md

 # Blackboard Ultra to Canvas Import Fixer
-This Python script addresses issues with importing Blackboard course export packages into Canvas by modifying the export package.
-Its primary function is to re-label Blackboard assignments within the package, ensuring they are imported correctly as assignments rather than quizzes.
+This Python script addresses common issues with importing Blackboard Ultra course export packages into Canvas by modifying the export package `(ExportFile_*.zip)`.

 ## Features
-- Processes Blackboard export packages `(ExportFile_*.zip)` to ensure Blackboard Assignments are correctly recognized as assignments in Canvas.
+- Fixes Blackboard Assignments so they are correctly recognized as assignments in Canvas, preventing them from being mistakenly imported as quizzes.
+- Resolves formatting issues in Blackboard Discussion Board descriptions, ensuring accurate import into Canvas.
+- Preserves Discussion Boards' position within the main content of the course for proper placement and accessibility.
-- Bulk processing of multiple archive files.
+- Supports bulk processing of multiple archive files for efficiency.
-- Option to add placeholders for omitted LTI content, ensuring visual representation.
+- Provides an option to add placeholders for omitted LTI content, ensuring visual representation.
-- Option to Prettify XML for easier manual inspection.
+- Includes an option to prettify XML for easier manual inspection and debugging.

 ## Requirements
 - Python 3.x